Troubleshooting Slow Elasticsearch Queries: Identification and Resolution Steps

 To prevent slow queries proactively:

-• Prefer filter context over query context: If you don't need to score documents (e.g., for range, term, exists queries), place them in the filter clause of a bool query.
-Filters are cached and don't contribute to the score, making them much faster.
+• Prefer filter context for non-scoring conditions: If you do not need relevance scoring for range, term, or exists conditions, place them in the filter clause of a bool query.
+Filters skip scoring and are often easier for Elasticsearch to optimize.

 • Use constant_score query for filtering: This is useful when you have a query (not a filter) that you want to execute in a filter context for caching benefits.